 Here are some of our tips to help you get off to a running start.
-Try Wunderlist.
+Try To Do from Microsoft (ex.
+Wunderlist).
 Wunderlist is the easiest way to get stuff done.
-Whether you’re planning a holiday, sharing a shopping list with a partner or managing multiple work projects, Wunderlist is here to help you tick off all your personal and professional to-dos.
+Whether you’re planning a holiday, sharing a shopping list with a partner, or managing multiple work projects, Wunderlist is here to help you tick off all your personal and professional to-dos.

 Create your lists and stick to them